okta/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

 }'
 ~~~

+Hints:

->Hint: You can also configure this value in the Okta user interface for editing claims, in **Mapping**: `getFilteredGroups(app.profile.groupwhitelist, "group.name", 40)`.
+* You can also configure this value in the Okta user interface for editing claims, in **Mapping**: `getFilteredGroups(app.profile.groupwhitelist, "group.name", 40)`.
+* Be sure that you have a policy and rule set up in your Custom Authorization Server or the request in the next step won't work.

 See [group function documentation](/reference/okta_expression_language/#group-functions) for more information about specifying groups with `getFilteredGroups`.

-In the token, the dynamically evaluated list of groups appears under the `name` you specify.
-In this example, `groups`.

->Reminder: Be sure that you have a policy and rule set up in your Custom Authorization Server or the request in the next step won't work.
+Now when you mint a token, groups in the `groupwhitelist` that also have the user as a member are included in the `groups` claim.
+Test your configuration in the next step.

 ### Step Four: Test that the Claim Is Delivered in the Token